Are VPNs Legal in Japan? What You Need to Know Before You Connect

 What is still illegal even if you use a VPN

 This is where people get careless.
-The VPN itself is not the issue.
-The action can still be.
+The VPN isn’t the problem; the action can still be.

 Piracy and illegal downloads